C2SM/icon4py/tools/README.md

 #### `!$DSL START DELETE

 This directive allows to disable code in the fused and substition mode.
-The `START DELTE` indicates the starting line from which on code is deleted.
+The `START DELETE` indicates the starting line from which on code is deleted.

 #### `!$DSL END DELETE`